deus369/zoxel/docs/tasks/dungeons.md

 # dungeons

+- dungeon goal - get sword - new blingy everyday nicer looking
+- go to more dungeons, level up
+- shit sword of fish spew

 - world dungeons and instanced ones (seperate world)
 - now we just need to spawn our world dungeon